carmine560/trading-assistant/README.md

     ('hide_window', '登録銘柄')]     # hide the Watchlists window.
 ```

-### Replace Watchlist with Downloaded Market Data ###
+### Replace Watchlist with Market Data on Website ###

 The following example `watch_active_stocks` replaces the stocks in the
-Watchlists window with new ones copied from the current market data
+Watchlists window with new ones scraped from the current market data
 above.

 > **Note** Kabutan's free market data has a 20-minute delay.